alstrocrack/PortfolioSite-ver.2/README.md

-# development-gulp-template
+# PortfolioSite-ver.2

-"development-gulp-template" is a Portfolio Website.
+"PortfolioSite-ver.2" is a Portfolio Website.

 # Requirement